Matt Ball: Biography

 Ball was born in Toledo, Ohio.
 His parents are Cornelius Francis Ball and Judith Anderson Ball, both of Toledo.
-Before founding Vegan Outreach, Matt Ball obtained an M.S. in Forest Ecology at the University of Illinois, and an M.S. in Engineering and Public Policy at Carnegie Mellon University, during which time he was a Department of Energy Global Change Fellow.
+Before founding Vegan Outreach, Ball received a bachelor in aerospace engineering in 1991 from the University of Cincinnati, an M.S. in Forest Ecology in 1993 at the University of Illinois, and an M.S. in Engineering and Public Policy in 1997 at Carnegie Mellon University, during which time he was a Department of Energy Global Change Fellow.
 He also held a research fellowship in the Department of Biology at the University of Pittsburgh.

 Ball married Dr. Anne Green, a fellow advocate and co-founder of Vegan Outreach, on February 20, 1993 in Urbana, Illinois.
 Their child Elwen Katya Green was born on July 16, 1994, in Pennsylvania and was raised as a vegan.
 They live in Tucson, Arizona.

 Ball says: "[W]e must focus on getting people to consider their first step toward compassion, rather than arguing for our current philosophy or diet.
 Most non-vegetarians tune out when told to go vegan but may consider starting to make changes like adopting Meatless Mondays or eating fewer chickens."